 Now I see this life as an Epic Adventure, with each of us in control of being the hero of our own personal mission.
 Here are three big insights I’ve had these past few years that make me confident in this belief:

 Your community already exists, and is waiting for you.

 Your vision already exists - it is a shared one.

 The tools of empowerment already exist, and are ready to be wielded.

 The pieces you need really are there, they’re just often hard to recognize.
 I went through a long phase of utter despair and hopelessness, and had no idea how to move forward.
 Only after putting myself out there with authenticity and a beginner’s mind did I see I was surrounded by a community of change agents with the heart, the vision, and the capacity to act.

 As we all move forward in building the kind of society we want to see and the lives we want to lead, we realize more and more that everything is interconnected and we can go further by connecting, collaborating, and amplifying each other’s efforts than by stubbornly trying to reinvent the wheel.

 We’re all in this together.
 Find your tribe and go change the world.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next article in Share or Die, Tom Judd's "Organizing The Precariat", click here.